 - All the commands in this guide are to be preceded with “.\” (dot and backward slash) when entering on a Windows PC, or with “./” (dot and a forward slash) when entering on a macOS/Linux PC.

-It’s recommended to use the unofficial TWRP as it’s more frequently updated and has better support from the developer.
+Important Note: It’s recommended to use the unofficial TWRP as it’s more frequently updated and has better support from the developer.
+Also, the WETA kernel is only mandatory for Android 9 Pie and optional for Android 10.

 - Latest unofficial TWRP builds and WETA kernel: